chaconlab/IMOD/TUTORIAL.md

 ### How are defined Coarse Grained (CG) levels?

-The coarse-graining model representation determines both the system mass distribution and the springs network.
+The coarse-graining model representation determines the system mass distribution and the springs network.
 The available Coarse-Graining models for <b>proteins</b> are listed below:
 <table style="background-color: white" border="2" cellspacing="4" cellpadding="2">
 <tbody>
 <tr>